Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/daily/iterators.md

 [(playground)](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=5ecf8f52253983fabe7b24edc2ed6c8d)

-Strictly speaking the helper function wasn't really necessary, but it helps make the code cleaner and means readers won't see the `a: 1, b: 0` and wonder where we pulled those magic numbers from.
+Strictly speaking the helper function wasn't really necessary, but it helps make the code cleaner and means readers won't see `Fibonacci { a: 1, b: 0 }` and wonder where we pulled those magic numbers from.

+Alternatively, we could have implemented the `Default` trait.

 ## Iterating Over a Slice

+Iterators are commonly used to inspect the items in a collection.
+The simplest collection type is a slice, so let's create our own version of [`std::slice::Iter`][slice-iter].

+First we need a struct which keeps track of the slice and the index of the next item to read.

 ```rust
 struct SliceIter<'a, T> {